-Now that we know some basic vocabulary, let’s see how it is used in real life!
+Now that you know some basic vocabulary, let’s see how it is used in real life.

-- train drivers will sometimes announce ｢発車します」 (“Hassha shimasu”) to signal that the train is about to depart.
+- Train drivers will sometimes announce ｢発車します」 (“Hassha shimasu”) to signal that the train is about to depart.
 They may also say “hassha itashimasu” which means the same thing but it is slightly more formal.

-- closing doors are signaled by ｢ドアが閉まります」 (“Doa ga shimarimasu.”) while opening doors by ｢ドアが開きます」（”Doa ga hirakimasu.”).
-Safety prompts like ｢閉まるドアにご注意ください」 (“Shimaru doa ni gochui kudasai”) ask passengers to pay attention to closing doors.
+- Closing doors are signaled by ｢ドアが閉まります」 (“Doa ga shimarimasu.”) while opening doors by ｢ドアが開きます」（”Doa ga hirakimasu”).
+Safety prompts like ｢閉まるドアにご注意ください」 (“Shimaru doa ni gochuui kudasai”) ask passengers to pay attention to closing doors.

 - Stickers at train doors usually have a 「かけこみ乗車はキケンです」 (“kakekomi jōsha wa KIKEN desu”) to tell passengers not to rush as it is dangerous.
 Notice that 危険 (kiken) is written in katakana (キケン) for emphasis.